axelcarapinha/ISTransferido/README.md

 ### Contributions
 Feel free to change or contribute! <br/>
 I leave some unimplemented ideas, for me or others :) <br/>
-- Avoid repeated downloads without the files being in the folder (using some Scrapy's functionality?)
+- Avoid repeated downloads without the files being in the folder (it uses bash for now because of the relatively small amount of files)
 - An alternative for credentials in the .env